Why is my baby crying? This is a question mothers will ask constantly - here are a few tips and tricks to try when the crying just won't stop.

 If they’re definitely not hungry, think practical.
 Babies often complain because they feel uncomfortable.

-Wet or dirty nappies bother some a lot more than others, so it’s always worth checking whether they need to be changed.
+Wet or dirty nappies bother some a lot more than others.
+It’s always worth checking whether they need to be changed.

-Also make sure their sleep suit fits properly (you wouldn’t be happy if your clothes felt tight, would you?), their bedding is comfortable and your baby’s not too hot or too cold.
+Also make sure their sleep suit fits properly, and always check their toes in case any lose thread has come loose causing a ‘toe tourniquet’ their bedding is comfortable and your baby’s not too hot or too cold.

 The temperature in their bedroom should be around 18°C (65°F).
 This may all sound obvious, but it’s easy to forget these simple things when you’re feeling stressed.